ABQ: Programming

 ABC Television in Brisbane schedule largely consists of national programming with opt-outs for news and current affairs, rugby league and state election coverage.

 Local programming

-ABC News Queensland is presented by Matt Wordsworth (Monday - Thursday) and Jessica van Vonderen (Friday – Sunday).
-Weather is presented by Jenny Woodward (Monday – Friday) and Craig Zonca (Sunday).
+ABC News Queensland is presented by Jessica van Vonderen (Monday – Thursday) and Lexy Hamilton-Smith (Friday – Sunday).
+Weather is presented by Jenny Woodward (Sunday – Thursday).
 Finance is presented by Alan Kohler in Melbourne.

-Past presenters of the bulletin have included Rod Young and Andrew Lofthouse, both of whom went on to read the flagship 6:00 pm bulletins on Seven and Nine respectively.
-The pair opposed each other in this timeslot between mid-2009 and late-2012, during which the Seven bulletin co-read by Young and Kay McGrath consistently rated higher than the Nine bulletin co-read by Lofthouse and Melissa Downes (as of 2017, however, Nine has regained the lead in the south-east Queensland ratings).
+Past presenters of the bulletin have included Matt Wordsworth, Rod Young and Andrew Lofthouse.
+The latter two subsequently went on to read the flagship 6:00 pm bulletins on Seven and Nine respectively; the pair opposed each other in this timeslot between mid-2009 and late-2012, during which the Seven bulletin co-read by Young and Kay McGrath consistently rated higher than the Nine bulletin co-read by Lofthouse and Melissa Downes (as of 2017, however, Nine has regained the lead in the south-east Queensland ratings).

 Relay stations

-The following stations relayed ABQ throughout Queensland:
+The following stations currently or formerly relay ABQ throughout Queensland: